cflewis/wowspyder/README.markdown

 To Do
 =====
-* Actually finishing to an alpha stage
+* Actually finishing to an alpha stage.
-* Better hiding of private methods
+* Better hiding of private methods.
 * Better documentation, both for users and docstrings for developers.
+* Get the right levels assigned to the logging.
-* Handle all the character sheet things
+* Handle all the character sheet things.
 * Work on preventing bad use of the script... is it possible to add related stuff lazily, so it doesn't cascade through?

-By better...
-I mean actually started.
+Perhaps this is achieved my moving the cascading calls (like Team->Character->Guild) to repeated calls via the actual object instead. team.get_guild which would do the DB check and downloading itself.

 --
 [Chris Lewis](http://chris.to)